-The Nursery Crop Insurance Standards Handbook is being issued and effective for the Nursery Crop Insurance Program for the 2023 crop year.
+The Nursery Crop Insurance Standards Handbook is being issued and effective for the Nursery Crop Insurance Program for the 2025 crop year.
+This handbook replaces FCIC-24090, Risk Management Agency Nursery Crop Insurance Standards Handbook, dated February 28, 2022.
+This handbook is effective upon approval and until obsoleted.